anandsaini024/UrbanTreeHealthAndSafety/README.md

+# Challenge 8 and 11
-# UrbanTreeHealthAndSafety
+## UrbanTreeHealthAndSafety
 Monitoring trees' health status by combining data from in-situ IoT devices and EO satellites

-Challenge 8 and 11

-Guidline
+**Guidelines:**

 1.Data
 We have two source that collect two type of data.
-The objectiv here is to match the sources.
+The objectif here is to match the sources.

 Source 1:
 In SITU DATA :